 What it cannot do is completely erase the subliminal triggers because there are potentially so many, both real and symbolic.
 Today it may have been the combination of the antiseptic atmosphere, the masks and the sound of the oral suction machine… it may have been, but it could just as easily have been the dentist’s aftershave.
 Impossible to tell.
 Whatever it was, for half an hour I shook, sweated, and fought back tears, whilst striving to present the appearance of normality, caught between reliving and reality, though with, thankfully, a perfect grasp this time on the reality of now.

-And this time my son was there, and himself.
+And this time my son was there, and this time, he was himself, not motionless, comatose and hooked up to machines that were keeping him alive and probes in his brain.
 That was then; this is now… the litany with which you finish each of those therapeutic relivings.

 Ani met me as I came in and, unusually, came for cuddles.
 I needed that while I took a deep breath and decided what to do.
 Did I write about it?
 Yes.
 Not for sympathy, because none is needed.
 Not for pity, or even understanding.
 That was then; this is now.
 And this was merely a minor, if unpleasant, hiccough in the greater scheme of things.